 Crafting an engaging blog title is one of the best ways to ensure it will be read and shared online.
-How can you optimizeyour blog titles to make them more effective?
+So how can you make your blog titles more effective?

 Regardless of the end goal of a content marketing strategy, marketers need to perfect the skill of writing headlines that get clicked.
 An easy solution would be to write a click bait blog title.
 These titles, for example; ‘The hottest new marketing trend everybody is talking about’, or ‘You’re not going to believe what happened next’, or maybe even; ‘Read this article to discover the true meaning of life’, might indeed deliver clicks, but they often leave the reader disappointed because their expectations aren’t met when reading the article.

 According to a Facebook poll, when asked what type of content they preferred to see in their feeds, 80% of the time people preferred headlines that helped them decide if they wanted to read the full article before they had to click through.

 This article will outline 4 simple steps marketers should take when writing engaging blog titles that will deliver when paired with compelling content:

 - How to start with a working title